arun173/elliottmgmt/README.md

 **What would you do to handle adding new domains to scan or certificate expiry events from your service?**

 Based on response to question #1, strategic way to be adding more records to the table with domain name.
+**certChains** will

 **After some time, your report requires more enhancements requested by the Tech team of the company.
 How would you handle these "continuous" requirement changes in a sustainable manner?**

-All enhancment requests will be recorded in the Jira, and feature priotization will be done based on business urgency.
+All enhancement requests will be recorded in the Jira, and feature priotization will be done based on business urgency.<br>
-The results of the reporting are handled with Pandas dataframe which can be easily ported to a database.
+Scan results are produced in dataframes we can port to database for periodic analysis.
-Since the results are persists it is easy to analyze, filter and enhancements can be made quickly.
+Since the results are persisted it is easy to analyze, filter and enhancements can be made quickly.

-In the current build there is no backed only a CSV file is generated, however in an enterpise setup report capabilities can be enhanced with structured backend database.
+In the current build there is no database backend, only a CSV file is generated.
+However in an enterpise setup reporting capabilities can be enhanced with structured backend database & using state of the art reporting tools.